Lego Star Wars: The Complete Saga

 0

-The percentage of Minikits in the item pool that are required to goal.
+The percentage of Minikits in the item pool that must be acquired as part of your goal.
 10 Minikits are added to the item pool for each enabled episode chapter, which may be bundled to reduce the number of individual items.
-This does nothing unless the Minikit Goal Amount option is set to "use_percentage_option" instead of a number.
+This does nothing unless the *Minikit Goal Amount* option is set to *Use Percentage Option* instead of a number.
 The final number of Minikits required to goal is rounded to the nearest integer, but will always be at least 1.

 This is a range option.